 "You may think you know exactly what your path is, but take the time to look through all of what Pepperdine has to offer.
 No matter which program you choose, the faculty does an amazing job of being invested in the learning experience.
 Once you're in, enjoy it!
 It goes by so quickly."

 Where do you see yourself in 10 years?

-"Right now I'm in Lake Placid, getting ready to tryout out for my third National Bobsled Team.
-My life is unfolding beyond my wildest dreams, and I'm excited to see where it goes next.
-I'd like to get into public speaking and write a book to tell my story, in the hopes that it will inspire other young women.
+"Right now I am based in Lake Placid, getting ready for try outs for my third National Bobsled Team.
+My life is unfolding beyond my wildest dreams, and I am excited to see where it goes next.
+I would like to get into public speaking and write a book to tell my story, in the hopes that it will inspire other young women.
 I'd like to impact other MBA students and encourage them to marry their passion with their entrepreneurial endeavors."